Assistance Programs

 4. Use the pass at least twice a week

 Please note that students, employees at educational institutions, and retirees are NOT eligible for this program.
-Also note that there GoPasses are limited to two per household.
+GoPasses are limited to two per household.

 For active members in the program, please see below for helpful links using your GoPass.